zrajani/Control-System-Design-Engineering/README.md

 # Control-System-Design-Engineering

+Design of control system is useful in designing application for automatic system such as

 Different Concepts of Control System Design Engineering such as Root locus, Block Daigram reduction, Transfer Function Representation Using MATLAB and Simulink

 The concepts of control system engineering is done using the built in function in matlab software.